 Tea tree can cause an allergic reaction.
 Straight after inserting a suppository, you may feel a burning sensation.
 It’s normal, and it should subside within a few minutes.
 If it doesn’t subside or gets worse, it could mean you’ve suffered an allergic reaction and shouldn’t use tea tree suppositories in the future.

 Tea tree oil should never be consumed or applied undiluted.
 One of the best carrier oils to use is coconut oil because it’s also antifungal and rarely produces allergic reactions.

 Are There any Other Home Remedies for Yeast Infection you Should Try?

 If you want to try other natural treatments for yeast infection, check my articles about the following treatment options:

 Before using any of these home remedies seek medical advice to get properly diagnosed and assessed.

 Tea tree oil is a safe way of maintaining vaginal health and getting rid of vaginal yeast infections.
 You can either make your own tea tree oil suppositories or buy them on Amazon.

-Either way, it should provide a much-needed relief from symptoms in a relatively short time.
+Either way, it should provide much-needed relief from symptoms relatively quickly.
 If you want to read about other natural remedies for yeast infection, check my articles about coconut oil and aloe vera.

 I’d love to hear about your experiences with using tea tree oil or other essential oils for yeast infections.
 Please share your comments and questions in the comment section below.